 - (2) The amounts reported do not reflect the amounts actually received by our non-employee directors.
 Instead, these amounts reflect the aggregate grant date fair value of the stock option granted to our non-employee directors during the fiscal year ended December 31, 2024, as computed in accordance with the Financial Accounting Standards Board's Accounting Standards Codification Topic 718, Compensation-Stock Compensation ("FASB ASC Topic 718").
-Assumptions used in the calculation of these amounts are included in Note 11 to our consolidated financial statements under Item 8 of our Annual Report. - (3) The following table lists the aggregate number of shares with respect to the outstanding and unexercised option awards held by each of our nonemployee directors as of December 31, 2024.
+Assumptions used in the calculation of these amounts are included in Note 11 to our consolidated financial statements under Item 8 of our Annual Report. - (3) The following table lists the aggregate number of shares with respect to the outstanding and unexercised option awards held by each of our non-employee directors as of December 31, 2024.
+There are no outstanding RSUs for non-employee directors.

-Name Number of Shares Subject to Outstanding Options as of December 31, 2024
+Name Number of Shares Subject to Outstanding Options as of December 31, 2024 Number of Shares Subject to Outstanding RSU Awards as of December 31, 2024

-James A. Schoeneck, Chairperson 232,300
+James A. Schoeneck, Chairperson 232,300 -

-Suzanne Blaug 72,064
+Suzanne Blaug 72,064 -

 Aoife Brennan, M.B., B.Ch.
-133,046
+133,046 -

 Benjamin F. Cravatt, Ph.D.
-63,046
+63,046 -

-Jeffrey L. Edwards 180,918
+Jeffrey L. Edwards 180,918 -

-Jeffrey W. Henderson 113,646
+Jeffrey W. Henderson 113,646 -

 Maykin Ho, Ph.D.
-145,158
+145,158 -

-Gerald Lema 88,364
+Gerald Lema 88.364 -

-Former Board member